zzy-life/HIEUAuto-Check-In/SECURITY.md

   Yoyodyne, Inc., hereby disclaims all copyright interest in the program `Gnomovision' (which makes passes at compilers) written by James Hacker.

-  <signature of Ty Coon>, 1 April 1989
+  <signature of Ty Coon>, 1 April 2022
-  Ty Coon, President of Vice
+  zzy

 This General Public License does not permit incorporating your program into proprietary programs.
 If your program is a subroutine library, you may